Nariod/RustPacker/README.md

 Shellcode packer written in Rust.

 ## Current state
-Functional as it packs a binary file, but useless as I need to add evasion and encryption stuff before it can bypass AV/EDR.
+Functional as it packs a binary file, but useless as I need to add evasion and encryption stuff before it can bypass anything.

 ## Are you a Rust developer?
 If you have some experience with Rust, you're more than welcome to help !